Samuel Alito: Accusations of accepting gifts

 On June 20, 2023, ProPublica published an investigation of Alito's relationship with billionaire businessman Paul Singer, focusing on a trip Alito and Singer took to a luxury fishing resort in Alaska and suggesting Alito "violated a federal law that requires justices to disclose most gifts", such as private jet travel.
 The article said he should have recused himself in cases involving Singer and that he was obligated to disclose certain benefits as gifts on his 2008 Financial Disclosure Report.
 Legal ethics experts quoted in ProPublica called Alito's behavior "unacceptable".

 Shortly before publication of the ProPublica article, Alito published an op-ed in The Wall Street Journal challenging the article's assertions and claiming that the source "misleads its readers".
 His preemptory challenge maintained that ProPublica's charges were invalid.
 Alito further contended that because of an exemption in the Court's reporting rules for "personal hospitality", he was not required to disclose private air transport for social trips.
-His unconventional decision to bypass reporters' questions and preempt the story via a separate publication took ProPublica's reporters by surprise.
+His decision to bypass traditional media inquiries and publish the information independently before reporters could release their findings surprised ProPublica's journalists.
 The decision to publish the op-ed was criticized both within the Wall Street Journal and by media critics, in part because it lacked fact-checking.

 The ProPublica report on unreported gifts to both Alito and Thomas led several members of Congress to call for ethics reform for the Supreme Court.
 This included a Senate Judiciary Committee proposal to establish a code of ethics for the Court.
 In a July 2023 Wall Street Journal opinion column, Alito wrote, "Congress did not create the Supreme Court [...]
 I know this is a controversial view, but I'm willing to say it.
 No provision in the Constitution gives them the authority to regulate the Supreme Court—period."
 This declaration led to further debate among lawmakers.
 Senator Chris Murphy said the Constitution gives Congress power to oversee the Court: "It is just wrong on the facts to say that Congress doesn't have anything to do with the rules guiding the Supreme Court.
 In fact, from the very beginning, Congress has set those rules."

+In 2024, The Guardian and The New York Times reported that Alito accepted $900 tickets from Princess Gloria von Thurn und Taxis for a music festival at Saint Emmeram's Abbey.